 The Falderals (fal-der-al) alt-folk / Americana

-The Falderals’ new album, Witness, was released with a special event and tour kick-off at The Aster in Minneapolis.
-Listen to the songs below, and see the new videos above.
+BECKyANDY’s (The Falderals) album, Witness, was released with a special event and tour kick-off at The Aster in Minneapolis.
+Listen to the songs below, and see the new.

 Their previous album was hailed as a “true taste of American folk music” by The Superior Telegram and they have been ranked one of the Top Twin Cities’ Folk Acts by Reverb Nation.